 - Support and Maintenance.
 Cloud EHR vendors often provide quick and efficient IT support, while on-premise solutions require hardware and in-house personnel for maintenance.

 - Accessibility.
 Cloud-based EHRs require a stable internet connection and offer remote access.
-On-premise systems do not require constant internet connectivity but are not accessible remotely.
+On-premise systems do not require constant internet connectivity, but are not accessible remotely.

 - Data Management.
 Cloud-based systems offer limited data management options, while on-premise solutions allow centralized data control within the organization.